 Talking about the mechanism, you have to add or remove plates of different weights.
 The plates are completely secure and we were impressed with the star-lock collars.
 Changing weight takes time and we won’t recommend this for CrossFit exercises.

 Finally, you get a lot of options to choose from in terms of the weight range.
 You can get 40 lb. set and go all the way up to 200 lbs set.
 You get multiple plates of different weights, but you get smaller plates of 1.5 lbs. and even 1.25 lbs.
-This is a sure shot bonus especially if you just stating out.
+This is a sure shot bonus especially if you just starting out.

-If you are just staring out and looking for your very first pair of adjustable dumbbells, then you can’t go for the YES4all dumbbells.
+If you are just starting out and looking for your very first pair of adjustable dumbbells, then you can’t go for the YES4all dumbbells.
 For beginners, we recommend the 52.5 pounds set as it 4 plates of smaller weight.